Conditions for Receiving Financial Aid at Black Hawk College

 If a State of IL MAP Grant (Est.) is not included in your award letter, you are not eligible for the grant at Black Hawk College.

-Your award is based on your enrollment on the 10th day of the semester and will not be increased for any credit hours added after this date.
+Your financial aid award is based on your enrollment on the 10th day of the semester and will not be increased for any credit hours added after this date.

 Black Hawk College will pay any charges on your student account beyond regular tuition and fees from any excess Federal financial aid funds.
 These charges may include but are not limited to: Bookstore charges, parking and library fees, etc.